Veronica St. Clair

-Veronica St. Clair (born 6 April 1994) is an American actress.
+Veronica St. Clair is an American actress.
 She is best known for playing the role Riley Velez on the NBC drama La Brea.

 Early life

 Born to a Cuban mother and Filipino-American father, St. Clair grew up in Burbank, California.
 She attended John Burroughs High School, graduating in 2012.
 She then attended the University of San Diego, where she pursued a Theatre and English degree and graduated cum laude in 2016.
+She is best friends with actress Dove Cameron.

 Career

 St. Clair began her professional acting career with the La Jolla Playhouse in 2015.
 She starred in 'The Car Plays,' a series of intimate ten-minute plays, each taking place in a car.
 She reprised her role in the Off Center Festival at the Segerstrom Center for the Arts in 2018.

 In addition, St. Clair has guest starred in the Golden Globe-winning limited series Unbelievable and Netflix's 13 Reasons Why.

+Personal life

+St. Clair has been in a relationship with actor, Michael Bradway since 2023.
+The couple got engaged on February 23, 2025.